'They Took Old Faithful Down. I Just Can't Believe It.'

 The racism and deadly violence in Charlottesville is unacceptable but there is a better way to remove these monuments #durham - RC— Governor Roy Cooper (@NC_Governor) August 15, 2017

 It’s now clear that there are plenty of people in Durham who have no interest in this kind of gradualism.
-If white supremacists are being radicalized by the removals of Confederate monuments, there’s a coalition of leftists that is reacting to them with their own radicalization, deciding that if elected leaders—whether Cooper or county commissioners—won’t move fast, they’ll do so themselves.
+If white supremacists are being radicalized by the removal of Confederate monuments, there’s a coalition of leftists that is reacting to them with their own radicalization, deciding that if elected leaders—whether Cooper or county commissioners—won’t move fast, they’ll do so themselves.

 And it’s hard to imagine that Durham will prove unique in this matter.
 Video of the statue coming down zoomed around the web, where it will inspire protesters elsewhere.
 There are plenty of potential targets.
 Just down the road from Durham is Chapel Hill, a quaint, liberal college town like Charlottesville.
 On the campus of the University of North Carolina stands a monument to alumni who fought and died for the Confederacy.
 “Silent Sam” has stood for more than 100 years, but he’s increasingly controversial, and has been repeatedly vandalized recently.
 If Silent Sam continues to stand watch over campus, will Carolina students and Chapel Hillians wait patiently for his removal through legal processes, or will they, too, turn to extralegal means?

 Around 11 p.m., I decided to take one more swing by the courthouse.
 The police were gone, and so were the gawkers.
-All that was left were a few local news teams, brightly in for segments on the evening news.
+All that was left were a few local news teams, brightly lit for segments on the evening news.
 In the darkness behind them loomed the 10-foot pedestal on which the statue had stood.
-But on the grass in front of, there was only a small granite base to which the soldier had been granted, looking mysteriously out of place.
+But on the grass in front, there was only a small granite base to which the soldier had been bolted, looking mysteriously out of place.
 I could almost make myself believe there had never been any statue at all.